markvdh/Iceberg-tables/README.md

 An Iceberg table uses the Apache Iceberg open table format specification, which provides an abstraction layer on data files stored in open formats.[Iceberg tables](https://docs.snowflake.com/en/user-guide/tables-iceberg) for Snowflake combine the performance and query semantics of regular Snowflake tables with external cloud storage that you manage.
 They are ideal for existing data lakes that you cannot, or choose not to, store in Snowflake.

+An Iceberg table that uses Snowflake as the Iceberg catalog provides full Snowflake platform support with read and write access.
+The table data and metadata are stored in external cloud storage, which Snowflake accesses using an external volume.
+Snowflake handles all life-cycle maintenance, such as compaction, for the table.

 ### Snowflake Iceberg table Configuration

 The Snowflake Iceberg table has two configuration groups: